Agios names former Celgene executive Jacqualyn Fouse as next CEO

 Fouse is highly regarded by Wall Street and her name has been bandied about with each high profile executive opening in the biotech industry since her June 2017 “retirement” from Celgene.
 She also previously served as chief financial officer of food company Bunge Limited.

+“Throughout her career, Jackie has demonstrated the ability to effectively plan for and successfully execute on clinical and commercialization strategies, which will be essential as the company works to further its transition to a sustainable multi-product company,” Agios chairman John Maraganore said in a statement.

-She said she intends to focus on existing drug candidates in development, as well as strategies for expansion in markets outside the United States, Fouse told Reuters in an interview.
+Fouse said she intends to focus on existing drug candidates in development, as well as strategies for expansion in markets outside the United States, she told Reuters in an interview.

-Fouse, who led various divisions at Celgene before becoming president and COO, joined the Agios board last December.
+Fouse, who had been chief financial officer and led the global hematology and oncology franchise at Celgene before becoming president and COO, joined the Agios board last December.
 Agios has an oncology development deal with Celgene.

 Agios in July received U.S. approval for Tibsovo to treat acute myeloid leukemia in patients with a specific genetic mutation.
 It is the company’s first wholly owned drug.
 Its first approved leukemia treatment, Idhifa, was partnered with Celgene.